 Bed Bug Control: Top Tips for Travelers

-If you have a bed bug infestation at home, it’s best to call in a professional pest management service to completely exterminate the bugs.
+If you have a bed bug infestation at home, it’s best to call in a nationwide exterminator service to completely exterminate the bugs.
 Vacuuming is only a temporary solution.
 When traveling, do the following:

 - When you see signs of a bed bug infestation in your hotel room, request another – preferably one that’s far away (not one that’s next to, or above or below the infested room).

 - Keep your dirty laundry in a sealed bag.